-All STBG projects must follow FCOG's project delivery policy and procedures document.
-(Doc To Be Linked) 2021-22 STBG projects must be delivered in the programmed year specified and within the programming years of the 2022 FTIP (covering federal fiscal years 2022/23, 2023/24.
-2024/25, and 2025/26).
+2023-24 STBG projects must be delivered in the programmed year specified and within the programming years of the 2024 FTIP (covering federal fiscal years 2024/25, 2025/26.
+2026/27, and 2027/28).
 If regional bid projects are delayed due to unforeseen circumstances, projects, at any phase, may be pushed out.
 If the project is delayed more than two FTIP cycles, the project will be programmed based on financial capacity and at COG's discretion.
 To avoid the region losing any Federal or State funds, the "use it or lose it" requirements of AB 1012 place local governmental agencies in a position that they must be able to deliver their projects on time; that is, they must be able to meet their project delivery schedules as proposed and as programmed within the Federal Transportation Improvement Program (FTIP).
+Initially, local funds will be programmed for construction until the right-of-way phase is either cleared or imminent.